alexis-opolka/Centaurus-dj.github.io/README.md

 # Centaurus-dj.github.io

 Click [here](https://centaurus-dj.github.io/) to access the deployed site.\
-Here is the complete url: https://centaurus-dj.github.io/
+Here is the complete URL: https://centaurus-dj.github.io/

 ## What is this repository